LaurieLecomte/genotype_SVs_SRLR/README.md

 3. `03_align_pack_call.sh` : Re-map short reads to reference genome graph (giraffe), compute read support for variant sites (pack) and call genotypes (call).
 This is done independently for each sample, in parallel.
 4. `04_format_filter.sh` : Format each sample's genotyped VCF and filter genotype calls.
 This is done independently for each sample, in parallel.
 5. `05_merge_samples.sh` : Merge genotyped SVs across samples to yield a single multisample VCF file.
 6. `06_filter_pop.sh` : Filter the merged and genotyped SV set on missing data and minor allele frequency.
+Note : both filters are applied simultaneously, but can be done seperatly using the `utils/split_pop_filters.sh` script.

 ## Prerequisites